Take out your pen and paper (or, let’s be real, your “Notes” app), because, if you are heading to Mexico, you’ll want to commit this to memory.

 The Most Common Mexican Slang Words

 Yes, there are numerous articles on the web covering Mexican slang but they mostly share curse words.
-Instead, this is a selection of the most useful words for international travelers visiting Mexico.
+Rather this is a selection of the most useful words for international travelers visiting Mexico.
 Some you’ll hear in everyday conversation while others are more focused on food and travel, because, well, that’s what we’re all about around here!

 Chances are you've heard this word before because "güey" -- sometimes also spelled "wey" -- is used all over Mexico.
-Güey translates to “dude” or “mate” in English and is mostly used amongst friends -- it’s so common, we’d venture to say most Mexicans say it at least once per conversation.
+Güey translates to “dude” or “mate” in English and is mostly used amongst friends.
+It's so common, we’d venture to say most Mexicans say it at least once per conversation.

 For example: “Hola, güey cómo te fue ayer en la fiesta?” which translates to “Hey dude how was yesterday's party?”